gliboc/eww/README.md

 ## Usage

+### Client

 Compile the modules using `make`.
 Then, you can use the `agent` module to spawn a topology and manage the nodes of the network.

+### Constellation of devices

+In order to showcase the use of this program, I would like to create a list of wired devices that would run the agent and constitute a shared data system between me and some friends that could host similar devices.

+A list of such devices can be found in `devices.txt`.
+At some points, the client will be able to read into this file and spawn agents on the diffent nodes of the topology.

+The current list contains only one device :
+- Raspberry Zero W, accessible at 90.66.179.32

 ## Architecture